 Click here for photos and video of the presentation

-Our director, Dr. Joseph Labuta, is one of
+Our founding director, Dr. Joseph Labuta, is one of the

-the premier music educators in the United States and we are fortunate to have
+premier music educators in the United States and we were fortunate to have

 Journal of Historical